Rome: A New Life in an Old City

 I felt enveloped in a cross-cultural hug and began to cry.
 Though I didn’t understand exactly what he was saying, I knew what he meant.
 I have shopped with Alberto and his lovely wife, Bruna ever since.
 When you think about Rome being over 2,700 years old, we are sharing just a moment of her history, but she will resonate in us for the rest of our lives.

-Freelance writer Martha Miller of Austin, Texas, is working on a book about the two years she lived in Rome.
+Freelance writer Martha Miller of San Antonio, Texas, wrote a memoir about the two years she lived in Rome.
+It’s called Times New Roman, and is available on Amazon.